brianwebb01/hellechat/ROADMAP.md

 ### MUST HAVE
 --------------
+ - Beta deploy
+    - Configure VM w/ Docker
+    - ensure startup through server reboots
+    - configure domain & letsencrypt cert
+    - configure deployment pipeline
- - create a sweeper cron to delete gotify messages older than X age.
+ - create a sweeper cron to delete gotify messages older than X age (should have been delivered to clients by then, no need to store on gotify server).
  - voicemail gotify notification
+ - ability to select a number in messages and voicemail UI, then filter results to only show related data.

 ### SHOULD HAVE
 ---------------